supabase-community/gotrue-swift/README.md

 Oauth2:

-- `signIn` with oauth2 provider only return provider url.
+- `signIn` with OAuth2 provider only return provider url.
 Users have to launch that url to continue the auth flow.
-- After receiving callback uri from oauth2 provider, use `getSessionFromUrl` to parse session data.
+- After receiving callback uri from OAuth2 provider, use `session(from url: URL)` to parse session data.

-Persist/restore session:

-- Default persist storage provided using UserDefaults.
--
 ## Contributing

-- Fork the repo on [GitHub](https://github.com/supabase/gotrue-swift)
+- Fork the repo on [GitHub](https://github.com/supabase-community/gotrue-swift)
 - Clone the project to your own machine
 - Commit changes to your own branch
 - Push your work back up to your fork